What are the day to day operations of this route?

 What type of vehicle do I need?

-The current owner services the route using a 2010 Ford Econoline Van (284,000 miles) that is included in the purchase.
-Estimated value is $5,000.
+There is no vehicle included in the purchase.
 Common delivery vehicles used for this type of business are step vans, box trucks and cargo trailers.
 When considering an additional truck purchase, Routes For Sale recommends MAG Trucks.

 What is the Gross vs the Net income?